MFG Lite - System DB and Login Implementation

 • Allows review before activation.

-• Supports pricing calculation.
+• Supports subscription pricing calculation.

 Rules

-• Registration does not create client directly.
+• Registration does not create Client directly.

-• System team reviews request.
+• System team reviews the registration request.

-• Client created only after approval.
+• Client and Subscription are created only after approval.

 SQL